Grtnxhor/WebTips/cke08pl1o009t7hs11lyu60sf.md

 Creator can access tools anywhere
 Creator has full control on page access and permission Function as a basic project manager

+# The disadvantages of Google Sites:

+-
+Limited functionality compared to other website builders Not really good website for business - not enough customization Apps only limited to Google apps only.
+Apps outside Google apps may be inapplicable The site URL must begin with "sites.google.com/site/" which is to long for a website